Health, Economic, and Social impact of the ARTs

-Tymoszuk U, Perkins R, Fancourt D, & Williamon A (forthcoming), Cross-sectional and longitudinal associations between receptive arts engagement and loneliness among older adults, Social Psychiatry and Psychiatric Epidemiology [DOI].
+Tymoszuk U, Perkins R, Fancourt D, & Williamon A (2019), Cross-sectional and longitudinal associations between receptive arts engagement and loneliness among older adults, Social Psychiatry and Psychiatric Epidemiology [DOI].

-Tymoszuk U, Perkins R, Spiro N, Williamon A, & Fancourt D (forthcoming), Longitudinal associations between short-term, repeated, and sustained arts engagement and well-being outcomes in older adults, Journal of Gerontology: Series B [DOI].
+Tymoszuk U, Perkins R, Spiro N, Williamon A, & Fancourt D (2019), Longitudinal associations between short-term, repeated, and sustained arts engagement and well-being outcomes in older adults, Journal of Gerontology: Series B, gbz085 [DOI].

 Warran K, Fancourt D, & Wiseman T (2019), How does the process of group singing impact on people affected by cancer?
 A grounded theory study, BMJ Open, 9 (e023261), 1-9 [DOI].